web-infra-dev/rsbuild/packages/document/docs/en/shared/config/tools/tsLoader.md

 - **Default:** `undefined`
 - **Bundler:** `only support webpack`

 `ts-loader` is not enabled by default in the project.
-When `tools.tsLoader` is not undefined, builder will use ts-loader instead of babel-loader to compile TypeScript code.
+When `tools.tsLoader` is not undefined, Rsbuild will use ts-loader instead of babel-loader to compile TypeScript code.

 ### Object Type